huzaifa786313/Otago-Polytechnic/Special-Topic/Lab2-cloud.md

 - pip install msrestazure
 - pip install ansible[azure]

-playbook that will create *NEED TO CHANGE THE VARIABLES AS THEY STILL RELATE TO GITLAB TEST DEPLOYMENT*
+We can now create a playbook that will create a virtual machine
 ```
 - name: Create Azure VM
   hosts: localhost